Maria (2022 film)

 Maariya (also known as The Ocean Angel) (මාරියා) is a 2022 Sri Lankan Sinhala thriller film directed by Aruna Jayawardene and produced by Indrajith Silva for D&D Films.
 The film stars all-men cast including, Mahendra Perera, Hemal Ranasinghe, Ashan Dias, Darshan Dharmaraj, Priyantha Sirikumara, Dasun Pathirana, and Suran Dasanayake.
 The film is based on a true incident faced by a group of Indonesian fishermen.

 It is notable that for the first time in Sinhala cinema, all the scenes of the film were filmed in the middle of the deep sea in Sri Lankan waters.
 The film participated in the 53rd International Film Festival of India.
+The film received positive reviews from critics.

 Plot

 A group of friends who are engaged in fishing in the Indian Ocean by a multi-day fishing boat which belongs to different races, castes and religions.
-They are named Willy, Bennett, Anthony, Oska, Dia and Tenny.
+They are named Willy, Bennett, Anthony, Oscar, Dayya and Tenny.
 They engaged in this profession very peacefully and lovingly.
 Before the trawler leaves land, a young man named Marlon boards the trawler with the sole purpose of immigrating to Australia.
 His fishing friends meet him after a long journey from land.
 One day they see an unknown object floating in the sea and they direct it to their ship.
 With a restless mind, they come across a beautiful doll while examining it.
 Considering it as a gift from God, everyone tends to love a doll.
+Due to this incident, the mutual trust and friendship that had been built up among each other is broken and the team spirit is also lost.
+The ship's captain Willie and Bennett's efforts to reconcile each other are also futile.
+One day the doll is thrown into the sea but everyone jumps into the sea and tries to bring it back to the boat.
+One day Marlon and the doll disappear.
+In their search for him, Marlon's mobile phone is found.
+Everyone is shocked to see the video footage.
+With the intention of burying all the secrets, the phone is thrown into the sea.
+Friends who forget everything will rejoin the mission they came for.
+Madly in love, Marlon and the doll embrace each other at the bottom of the deep sea.